10 Best Customer Segmentation Tools for SaaS Businesses in 2023

 How many customer segmentation tools are out there?
 Dozens, hundreds?

-Then how do you determine the best one for customer segmentation analysis to uncover product growth opportunities?
+Then how do you determine the best one for customer segmentation analysis to show customer retention and uncover product growth opportunities?

 Here, we have listed a few popular customer segmentation software options and described their pros and cons.